aligurbuz/laravel-api/README.md

 ```
 As you can see, Response.php middleware class is AfterMiddleware property.
-After the response is received, if not exception (Because exception is returned from the App/Exceptions/Handler.php file.)
+After the response is returned, if not exception (Because exception is returned from the App/Exceptions/Handler.php file.)
 The arrow method of the ResponseFormatter class is directly invoked and the system automatically returns a specified pattern to you.

 # Response Service Class